RedHatQE/CodeQuality/documentation/general/README.md

 ## Solution

-Upgrade the sonarqube scanner Jnekins plugin from 2.8 to 2.9.
+Upgrade the sonarqube scanner Jenkins plugin from 2.8 to 2.9.

 Configure Jenkins in "Global Tools Configuration" to install from maven central the newest sonar-scanner version.